Maricopa SBDC Technology Program

 Intellectual Property Protection Support

-Once you’ve identified a “hot” new product or service, you need to protect it.
-With the SBDC counseling, you’ll learn the importance of protecting your intellectual property through the use of patents, copyrights and trademarks, how you can benefit by licensing technology, and how to protect your business interests if you decide to license someone else’s technology.
+With the SBDC counseling, you’ll learn the importance of when to protect your intellectual property through the use of patents, copyrights, and trademarks, how you can benefit by licensing technology, and how to protect your business interests if you decide to license someone else’s technology.

 - Learn why intellectual property protection is important.